-- 44:06: While the operators were manually finishing the cut maneuver, the robot's normally reliable pose system crashed.
+- 31:09: CHIMP navigated to and completed the surprise task, using the robot's left arm to push down a large knife switch. - 34:07: CHIMP moved to the wall cutting task and prepared to pick up the drill with the right arm.
+As CHIMP moved its gripper toward the drill, the operators noticed a large amount of kinematic error between the visualized arm position and reality (similar to what was observed when turning the valve).
+The team decided the arm's calibration was no longer valid (due to falling onto the arm minutes previous), and switched strategy to instead use the left arm. - 37:39: CHIMP maneuvered to turn its body and pick up the second drill using the its left arm. - 39:45: After making certain it could properly pull the drill trigger, the robot moved to the wall to begin the cut. - 42:12: CHIMP began cutting out a shape from the wall using the handheld drill. - 44:06: Halfway through the cut, the drill embedded too deep into the wall, and started to pull CHIMP's arm away from the nominal cutting path, thus risking task failure.
+The remote operators took over control and manually teleoperated the arm to trace out a shape, instead of the normal autonomous operation. - 44:06: While the operators were manually finishing the cut maneuver, the robot's normally reliable pose system crashed.
 The pose system is a critical piece that provides both robot positioning as well as time synchronization to all of CHIMP's computers and embedded systems.
 With only two tasks remaining, the team decided to forgo precise 3D data and instead rely upon live video feeds from the robot.
-All system clocks on the robot were free running for the remainder of the hour. - 46:48: The robot finished the wall cutting maneuver and gently placed the drill on the ground. - 49:53: The robot transformed into "bulldozing" posture and pushed its way through the pile of debris. - 50:10: After completing the debris task, the operators commanded a transition from "bulldozing" posture back to nominal upright two-limb posture, but shortly into the motion the robot encountered a control system fault, aborting the trajectory. - 51:12: The operators attempted to move directly to twolimb posture, but the robot became unstable and tipped forward onto its elbows.
-The team quickly recovered and executed a proper transition back to the two-limb posture. - 51:50: CHIMP began climbing up the stairs. - 52:39: CHIMP repeatedly slipped off the top step while attempting to drive and climb up the stairs using its track drives.
-This failure was later determined to also be caused by excessive dust on the surface of the metal stairs. - 54:08: The remote operators realized that friction was the problem and performed a third attempt on the stairs, this time slowing down CHIMP's motions by 50%.
+All system clocks on the robot were free running for the remainder of the hour. - 46:48: The robot finished the wall cutting maneuver and gently placed the drill on the ground. - 49:53: The robot transformed into "bulldozing" posture and pushed its way through the pile of debris. - 50:10: After completing the debris task, the operators commanded a transition from "bulldozing" posture back to nominal upright 2-limb posture, but shortly into the motion the robot encountered a control system fault, aborting the trajectory. - 51:12: The operators attempted to move directly to 2-limb posture, but the robot became unstable and tipped forward onto its elbows.
+The team quickly recovered and executed a proper transition back to the 2-limb posture. - 51:50: CHIMP began climbing up the stairs. - 52:39: CHIMP repeatedly slipped off the top step while attempting to drive and climb up the stairs using its track drives.
+This failure was later determined to also be caused by excessive dust on the surface of the metal stairs. - 54:08: The remote operators realized that friction was the problem and performed a 3rd attempt on the stairs, this time slowing down CHIMP's motions by 50%.
 CHIMP's front tracks reach the top step and the robot continued to climb. - 55:15: The robot, with all four tracks fully atop the stairs, finished the DARPA Robotics Challenge course, completing all eight tasks.